margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The lone bird flapping his wings just above the ground.
 The lone red bird who found her spot on a machine outside.
 The lone blue jay standing on a fence.
+The lone bird exploring her freedom.
+The lone bird finding her support on the power line.
+The lone bird scurrying through the grass.
+The lone grey bird expanding her wings.

 <br>